-There are obvious variations on these policies for different types of signal behavior.
-For example, one might want to deal with oscillatory values due to uncertainty of data, etc. The example used above is only intended to provide an overview as to how DyKnow is used by other modules and is therefore simplified.
+There are obvious variations on these policies which are intended to deal with oscillatory values due to uncertainty of data, etc., and definitions of chronicles can become quite complex.
+This example is only intended to provide an overview as to how DyKnow is used by other modules.

-7.3 An Application to Execution Monitoring
+6.3.
+An Application to Execution Monitoring

-The WITAS UAV architecture has an execution monitoring module which is based on the use of a temporal logic, LTL (linear temporal logic with intervals [14]), which provides a succinct syntax for expressing highly complex temporal constraints on activity in the UAV's internal environment and even aspects of its embedding environment.
+The WITAS UAV architecture has an execution monitoring module which is based on the use of a temporal logic, LTL (linear temporal logic with intervals [5]), which provides a succinct syntax for expressing highly complex temporal constraints on activity in the UAV's internal environment and even aspects of its embedding environment.
 For example safety and liveness conditions can easily be expressed.
 Due to page limitations we can only briefly describe this functionality.
 Essentially, we appeal to the intuitions about viewing bundles of fluent streams as partial models for a temporal logic and evaluating formulas relative to this model.
 In this case though, the model is fed piecewise (state-wise) to the execution monitor via a state extraction mechanism associated with the execution monitor.
-A special progression algorithm [14] is used which evaluates formulas in a current state and returns a new formula which if true on the future states would imply that the formula is true for the complete time-line being generated.
+A special progression algorithm [5] is used which evaluates formulas in a current state and returns a new formula which if true on the future states would imply that the formula is true for the complete time-line being generated.

 The DyKnow system is ideal for generating such streams and feeds these to the execution monitor.
 Suppose we would like to make sure that two task procedures (all invocations) in the reactive layer of the DARA, called A and B, can never execute in parallel.
 For example, A and B may both want to use the camera resource.
-This safety condition can be expressed in LTL as the temporal formula always $\neg(\exists x \exists y \text{ tp_name}[x] = A \land$ $tp_running[x]=true \land tp_name[y]=B \land tp_runing[y]=true),$ where "always" in the formula is the modal operator for "at all times".
+This safety condition can be expressed in LTL as the temporal formula $G \neg (\exists x \exists y \text{ tp_name}[x] = A \land \text{tp_running}[x] = \text{true}$ \wedge tp_name[y]=B \wedge tp_runing[y]=true), where "G" in the formula is the modal operator for "at all times".
 To monitor this condition the execution monitor requires fluent streams for each of the possible instantiations of the parameterized features tp_name and tp_running which can be generated by the reactive layer of the DARA.
-These are fed to the instantiated execution monitor which applies the progression algorithm to the temporal formula above relative to the fluent streams generated via the DyKnow framework.
+These are fed to the instantiated execution monitor which applies the progression algorithm to the temporal formula above relative to the fluent streams generated via the Dy-Know framework.
 This algorithm is run continuously.
 If the formula evaluates to false at some point, an alert message is sent to a monitor set up by the functionality interested in this information and modifications in the system configuration can be made.